Help for Creative Filmmmakers Living and Working in Northern Ontario

 The Weengushk Film Institute offers film and television training for indigenous youth accredited by a Canadian University, and also runs an annual film festival.

-Confederation College in Thunder Bay offers a 2 year program in Filmmaking and a program in Digital Media Production.
+Confederation College in Thunder Bay offers a 2 year program in Filmmaking and a program in Film Production.

 Philip Hoffman offers the Film Farm, an annual retreat for filmmakers.
 The independent imaging retreat is artist-driven and focuses on the development of individual artists and the production of experimental film works.